A Smoke Crisis in Northern Thailand.The Seasonal Haze Pollution.

-Northern Thailand- people have been facing a smoke crisis causing an unhealthy air for more than a decade, generally starting early February and lasting well into April.
+Northern Thailand- people have been facing a smoke crisis causing an unhealthy air for more than a decade, generally starting from february and lasting well into April.
 Growing population numbers combined with climate change will contribute to aggravating this crisis.
 The situation is getting worse year by year and has now become commonplace.

 The local community - being strongly affected by the rising levels of PM2.5 - called on their basic right to breathe clean air, through their “Give Back Our Fresh Air” campaign.

-Because most of the areas in Northern Thailand is surrounded by mountains especially Chiang Mai city, its topography resembles the shape of a bowl.
-During the change from winter to the summer season, the weather is very dry and there is no wind.
-These factors - combined with high air pressure and low morning temperatures - bring smog into the lower parts of the Chiang Mai valley, actively retaining it there.
+Most topography in Northern Thailand is surrounded by mountains that resemble the shape of a bowl.
+During the change from winter to the summer season, the weather is very dry accompany with no wind.
+These factors - combined with high air pressure/low morning temperatures - press smog into the lower parts of the Chiang Mai valley, actively retaining it there.
 This meteorological phenomenon is called a temperature inversion.